coniferousdyer/ASH/README.md

 * `pwd.c`: Contains the implementation for the pwd command.

 * `terminal.c`: Contains the functions required to modify and obtain terminal attributes.

+## Assumptions

+* 6 months is exactly equal to 15778463 seconds.
+* The `exit` command is not to be stored in history.